 First of all, for those of you new to the world of green tea, don’t forget that whatever its name, tea always comes from the same plant: Camelia sinensis.
-So whatever the colour, we always start with the same bushes and leaves.
+So whatever the color, we always start with the same bushes and leaves.
 The cultivation and processing method are what matters here.
-Black tea is made of fermented (oxidised) leaves, while this fermentation (oxidation) process is stopped for green tea.
+Black tea is made of fermented (oxidized) leaves, while this fermentation (oxidation) process is stopped for green tea.

 As well as for white tea (白茶, also called Hakugouginshin).
 In fact, ‘white tea’ belongs to the family of green tea (non-fermented tea), like sencha, gyokuro, kamairicha, etc. Confused yet?
 Don’t worry, it’s not so complicated.
 The groundbreaking difference between, say, a sencha and white tea, is that when making sencha, tea producers don’t shade their tea fields.
 The leaves are exposed to sunshine until harvest.

 For white tea, a few weeks before harvest, the fields are shaded and 100% of sunlight is blocked.
 Yes, 100%!
 Gyokuro (the king of green teas) is shaded at 95-98%.
 A little bit of sunlight reaches the leaves.

 A total absence of sunlight creates paler leaves as photosynthesis is stopped.
 Thus, the name of white tea.